Grantham Garden Club

 MAY ACTIVITY

 Many local residents know about the Grantham Garden Club because of the civic gardens the club has maintained around town each summer for over 20 years.
-This year for the first time five Grantham businesses provided us with funds to buy plants and have new signs made for the gardens.
+This year for the first time, five Grantham businesses provided us with funds to buy plants and have new signs made for the gardens.
 The sponsorships cover all five locations, so signs for CG Shepherd Realty, Coldwell Banker Lifestyles, Bar Harbor Bank, Lady Grantham Apiary, and Willis Auto Repair are being rotated every three weeks to make sure they are seen by as many people possible.
 When you see any of these wonderful folks, please thank them for their generous support!

 Preparations for civic gardens begin in late autumn when a new design is planned for the following year and plants are ordered.
 In late May volunteers fill the planters and spruce up the triangle garden at the intersection of routes 10 and 114.
 From June through September, many volunteer members care for the plants at the post office, fire station, library, and town hall, by watering, deadheading, and fertilizing as needed to ensure they thrive and look their best throughout the summer season.
 We rely on Mother Nature to water the triangle garden!